What is the purpose of the Local Offer?

 How will the school prepare and support my child when joining the school and transferring to a new school?

 - We encourage all new children to visit the school prior to starting when they will be shown around the school.
-For children with SEND we would encourage further visits to assist them with acclimatisation of the new surroundings.
+For children with SEND we would encourage further visits to assist them with acclimatisation to the new surroundings.
 We would also visit them in their current school or home, if appropriate.

 - We write social stories with children if transition is potentially going to be difficult as well as making photo books of visits.